-3. Easy-to-use and driver friendly
+3. Easy-to-use and driver-friendly

 Not all drivers are tech-savvy.

-According to the American Trucking Associations, the average age of truck drivers in private fleets is 52, while the average age of LTL and TL carrier drivers are 50 and 49, respectively.
+According to the American Trucking Associations, the average age of truck drivers in private fleets is 52, while the average age of LTL and TL carrier drivers is 50 and 49, respectively.
 This is the group most familiar with using paper logs for decades.
 But now they are required to use electronic logging devices to record their hours-of-service and duty status information.

 If they have to do it through hardwired ELD units that have their own unfamiliar user-interface, it may add unnecessary friction to the process.
 It can lead to driver unhappiness and may also negatively affect driver retention and driver turnover rates.